janricb/odin-recipes/README.md

 # odin-recipes
-The project is about creating a recipe using HTML applying everything that have been learned so far.
+The project is about creating a recipe using HTML applying everything that we have learned so far.